 - Many possibilities: Once CBD has been absorbed into the water, it can create many delicious beverages and food products

 - Taste: CBD is known to have a natural grassy, nutty, and earthy flavor.

 A study noted that some water-soluble CBD products are infused with taste enhancers together with the naturally lipophilic compound and non-ionic surfactant (a mild substance attracted to water)(20).

 How to Maximize CBD Bioavailability

 The good news is that eating certain foods can facilitate faster absorption of CBD by the body.
-Many foods high in the “good fats” – triglycerides and foods with fatty acids – will help the body absorb the CBD more quickly.
+Many foods high in “good fats” – triglycerides, like medium-chain triglycerides (MCT), and foods with fatty acids – may help the body absorb the CBD more quickly.
 Some of these foods are:

 - Coconut oil

 - Soybean oil

 It is also best to choose the best-quality CBD out there because it may more likely contain the right amounts of CBD.